QianqianQ/local-landmarks-map/replit.md

 ## Overview

-This is a Flask-based web application that displays local landmarks on an interactive map using Wikipedia's geosearch API.
+This is a full-stack web application with a Flask backend and Angular frontend that displays local landmarks on an interactive map using Wikipedia's geosearch API.
 The application allows users to explore historical sites, monuments, and points of interest within their current view area on a dynamic map interface.

 ## System Architecture